rafael3/comfyui-book/index.md

 **Finally — a printed book to learn ComfyUI the right way.**
 No more scattered forums, snappy videos, or tabs everywhere.
-*ComfyUI Handbook* is a 360° guide covering install, LoRA, SDXL, ControlNet, automation, and more.
+*ComfyUI Handbook* is the must-have 360° guide.
 Ideal for serious users, teachers, and professionals.